linuxboot/book/src/case_studies/TiogaPass.md

 Follow **TBD section** for details on:

 * How to flash.
-The image can be flashed either out-of-band, or from Linuxboot u-root shell, or from targetOS shell.
+The image can be flashed either out-of-band, or from LinuxBoot u-root shell, or from targetOS shell.
-* How to run Linuxboot u-root shell commands.
+* How to run LinuxBoot u-root shell commands.

 ### Platform info